Online shopping, is the process different depending on your age?

-Now, Facebook, a platform I still enjoy using, is used to ‘scroll’, mindlessly looking through posts from friends or mainly the sights I follow (usually comical), dotted with a few, partially tailored adverts.
+Now, Facebook, a platform I still enjoy using, is used to ‘scroll’, mindlessly looking through posts from friends or the sites I follow dotted with a few partially tailored adverts.
 Facebook has been around for so long now, it is an easy platform to use and has almost just become a part of a daily, comforting, routine.

 So which one is your favourite and why?

 Instagram is one of my other favorite platforms, slightly newer, but has now easily slotted next to Facebook as one of my daily ‘scrollers’.
 Instagram is all about the aesthetic, and so really allows you just to scroll without thinking and then liking if you find it visually interesting or funny etc. I can easily say Instagram is my favorite platform and I think this has to do with the simplicity of it.
 You follow people or pages or companies that you like and you get to see stuff to do with them, it’s an easy time killer.
 I could easily spend hours just scrolling and finding more and more people to follow.
 Also I love Instagram because it allows you to create your own image through photos that you edit to your heart’s content.